 What is a permanent residence certificate?

 The permanent residence certificate, as the name indicates, is documentary proof of domicile issued by state governments.
 Legally, domicile is defined as the “place of living” or permanent residence.

-Each state tends to have its own eligibility criteria.
+Most states have their own eligibility criteria.
 In Arunachal Pradesh, these certificates are usually issued only to the state’s Scheduled Tribes, with a few exceptions.

-The document is needed to avail of domicile or resident quotas in educational institutions and government jobs, or in other jobs where local residents are preferred.
+The document is needed if residents are to avail of domicile or resident quotas in educational institutions and government jobs, or in other jobs where local residents are preferred.

 “The lack of PRC [permanent residence certificate] is the root cause of all our problems,” said Ratan Chetia, president of the United People’s Movement of Lekang, an umbrella body of the groups representing these six tribes.
 “We are being deprived of government jobs and schemes only because we do not have the PRC.”